 Driving Through Foliage

-While hiking forest trails and wandering through lush botanical gardens may appeal to some, you can also witness the beautiful scenery of Long Island from the comfort of your car by taking the scenic routes crisscrossing the island instead of the major highways.
+While hiking forest trails and wandering through lush botanical gardens may appeal to some, you can also witness the beautiful scenery of Long Island by taking the scenic routes crisscrossing the island instead of the major highways.